Artur Schnabel: Later years

 Schnabel, who was Jewish, left Berlin in 1933 after the Nazi Party took control.
 He lived in England for a time while giving masterclasses at Tremezzo on Lake Como in Italy, before moving to the United States in 1939.
 In 1944, he became a naturalized citizen of the United States.
 There he took a teaching post at the University of Michigan.
 Among his pupils in Michigan was composer Sam Raphling.
 At the end of World War II he returned to Europe, settling in Switzerland.

 His mother Ernestine Taube remained in Vienna after the Anschluss, and at the age of 83, in August 1942, was deported to Theresienstadt concentration camp, where she died two months later.
 Artur Schnabel never returned to Germany or Austria after the war.
 He continued to give concerts on both sides of the Atlantic until the end of his life, as well as composing and continuing to make records, although he was never very fond of the whole studio process.
-He died in Axenstein, Switzerland, and was buried in Schwyz, Switzerland.
+He died of uremia in Axenstein, Switzerland, after developing an ailment of the heart, and was buried in Schwyz, Switzerland.
 Schnabel was awarded the Order of Prince Danilo I.